platformio/platformio-core/docs/unit_testing.rst

 usage procedures, and operating procedures, are tested to determine whether they are fit for use.
 Unit testing finds problems early in the development cycle.

-PlatformIO Test System is very interesting for embedded development.
+PlatformIO Test System supports 2 different test types:

+1. **Local Test** - *[host, native]*, process test on the host machine using :ref:`platform_native`.
+2. **Embedded Test** - *[remote, hardware]*, prepare special firmware for the target device and upload it.
+Run test on the embedded device and collect results.
+Process test results on the host machine.

-It allows you to write tests locally and run them directly on the target device (hardware unit testing).
-Also, you will be able to run the same tests on the different target devices (:ref:`embedded_boards`).
+   You will be able to run the same test on the different target devices (:ref:`embedded_boards`).

 PlatformIO Test System consists of:

 * Project builder
 * Test builder
-* Firmware uploader
+* Firmware uploader (is used only for embedded test)
 * Test processor

 There is special command :ref:`cmd_test` to run tests from PlatformIO Project.
+It allows to process specific environments or to ignore some tests using "Glob patterns".

+Also, is possible to ignore some tests for specific environment using :ref:`projectconf_test_ignore` option from :ref:`projectconf`.

 .. contents::